-Food safety is one of the most critical issues facing the foodservice industry today with poor personal hygiene being the number one contributing factor in as much as 67% of foodborne illness outbreaks.
-The potential cost of a food safety mistake in liability lawsuits and loss of reputation can be devastating to foodservice operations.
+Food safety is one of the most critical issues facing the foodservice industry today with poor personal hygiene being the number one contributing factor in as much as 67% of foodborne illness outbreaks foodservice operations.
 In order to mitigate foodborne illness outbreaks, the FDA Food Code requires "no bare hand" contact with ready-to-eat-foods.